AI

 That’s Claude in a nutshell - the thoughtful coder who actually listens.

 Claude shines when you need: Real coding work.
 I watched it build a gorgeous Tetris game with scores, next-piece preview, and controls that actually work.
-ChatGPT’s O3 version?
+ChatGPT’s attempt?
 Basic clone, no features.
 The difference was embarrassing.
+Claude Opus 4.5 now scores 77.2% on SWE-bench Verified and can maintain focus for over 30 hours on complex multi-step tasks.

 Writing that sounds like you wrote it.
 Claude nailed my conversation style after seeing three examples.
 Captured the format, the tone, everything.
 ChatGPT cut too much and lost important details.
 Gemini’s version felt like corporate gibberish.

 Deep work with massive context.
-That 200K token window means Claude remembers our entire conversation.
+Claude’s context window handles up to 200K tokens on the standard tier.
 Building something complex?
 It keeps track of every variable, every function, every decision we made an hour ago.
+And with persistent memory now available on paid plans, it can even remember preferences and project context across sessions.
 Though don’t expect it to browse websites like the Computer Use feature - that’s a different beast entirely.

 ChatGPT - the one that remembers you exist